-Use the following steps to update the iAM1-8 software:
+Use the following steps to update the iAM-SUM software:

 - Copy the unzipped Wohler Update Package file(s) from your computer to the root directory (not inside of a folder) of a USB flash drive.
 It must be FAT32 file type, and does not need to be empty.
 Refer to the Download the Software section of this chapter for the specifics of download and file transfer to the USB flash drive. - 2.
-Connect to the iAM1-8 with the Wohler Web GUI.
+Connect to the iAM-SUM with the Wohler Web GUI.
 Navigate to the System | System Update menu, as shown in Figure A-5.
-If the iAM1-8 has recently been powered and it contains the Dolby Decoder option, then a message may appear asking you to wait for a number of seconds so that the decoder will be operational.